-In this study, 47% shifted their preference to favour the carbon tax because it was explained that the tax revenue raised would be spent on household assistance, business support and renewable energy.
+In this study, 47 percent shifted their preference to favour the carbon tax because it was explained that the tax revenue raised would be spent on household assistance, business support and renewable energy.
 So has your business benefited yet from the government’s carbon tax revenue distribution?

 How is the carbon tax set to impact your business?
 Will it impact directly or indirectly?

-- Airfare to increase: Qantas, for example, has to pay a 15% penalty to the European Union on flights into and out of Europe because Australia did not have a carbon tax until now.
+- Airfare to increase: Qantas, for example, has to pay a 15 percent penalty to the European Union on flights into and out of Europe because Australia did not have a carbon tax until now.
 Who will wear these costs?
 The consumer, via increased airfares.

-- Electricity costs to skyrocket: Electricity prices have risen by 21% since 1 July 2012.
+- Electricity costs to skyrocket: Electricity prices have risen by 21 percent since 1 July 2012.
 Check your bills.
 Energy is costing more, and costs can vary depending on which state of Australia you are located in.